Inside you’ll find all the ways a mother’s love is needed in this world.

 The love of a mother is sobering.
 Rose Colored Glasses give way to fear, worries, and doubts for her children’s safety because, now, life is about more than having a good time.

-The love of a mother is different in different seasons.
+A mother’s love is different in different seasons

 The love of a mother turns her attention to her little ones and away from former hobbies, interests, and pursuits that are too costly and self-focused.

 The love of a mother makes time to pour into herself, knowing it’s the best thing she can do for her family.

 The love of a mother says I will do that Big Thing later because, right now, I have more important work at home.

 The love of a mother doesn’t use children as an excuse to put off the Scary Task she is called to do right now, knowing that the choices she makes now affect all her children’s futures.

 A mother’s love helps her do the absolute best she can, and that’s good enough

 The love of a mother nourishes her baby at her breast day to day – sometimes hour to hour – though she hasn’t had a full night’s rest in years.